 Continuation of Health Insurance.
 Employees, on an approved leave of absence other than family and medical leave, may continue their insurance benefits at their own expense.
-Health insurance benefits for employees on paid leave and leave designated under the Family and Medical Leave Act will be paid by the District as they were prior to the leave.
+Health insurance benefits for employees on paid leave and leave designated under FMLA will be paid by the District as they were prior to the leave.
 Otherwise, the District does not pay any portion of insurance premiums for employees who are on unpaid leave.